whatislove-zh/imageCarusel/README.md

 ## function

 * you can click on the next button and you see the next picture, whith prev button the same
+* you can click on the dot on the button and see other picture